RyanJulyan/Flask-BDA/README.md

 ## Step 1:
 ### Download pre-configured development environment

-> Start your development with a quick and easy download a pre-configured development environment up and running in minutes.
+> Start your development with a quick and easy download of a pre-configured development environment up and running in minutes.

 > No complex setup required, only python is required.